VS Code – How to Change Font

 - Navigate to the upper part of the screen and select File.

-- In the dropdown menu, go to Preferences, followed by Settings.
+- Now, in the drop-down menu, go to Preferences > Settings.

-- Instead of “Consolas,” input the name of your preferred font.
+- Then, instead of “Consolas,” input the name of your preferred font.

 This should automatically change the font family.